Revenge porn bill backed by former candidate Susanna Gibson advances - WTOP News

 Virginia’s current law makes it a crime to “maliciously” disseminate or sell nude or sexual images of another person with the intent to “coerce, harass, or intimidate.”

-Gibson, who in a previous AP interview didn’t rule out another run for office, has said the disclosure of videos documenting acts she thought would only be livestreamed rather than being preserved in videos upended her personal life and led to harassment and death threats.
+Gibson, who in a previous AP interview didn’t rule out another run for office, has said the disclosure of the sexual content she thought would only be livestreamed rather than preserved on video upended her personal life and led to harassment and death threats.

 She did not drop out of the House race, but lost narrowly.